Configure

 this placeholder in your format string, you don't need a "KV formatter" at all.

-you can of course switch to the old-style and you use %(extras)s
+placeholders with style="%" you can of course switch to the old-style and you use %(extras)s placeholder instead.

 Available "KV formatters"